ruettenm/jira-activity/README.md

 ### How to release a new version
 1. commit all your changes
-2. execute the `release` command.
+2. execute the `release` (with npm NOT yarn) command.
 The command will automatically do a version bump.
 ```
 npm run release